Giving or Receiving Gifts and the Impact on Medicaid Eligibility: Understanding the IRS’ Gift Tax Exclusion

 For Nursing Home Medicaid and HCBS Medicaid Waiver eligibility purposes, each state has a Look-Back Period in which all past asset transfers are reviewed to ensure none were given away to meet Medicaid’s asset limit.
 The asset limits vary by state, and in 2024, ranges from $1,600 to $31,175 for a single applicant.
 California is an exception, having eliminated their asset limit effective January 1, 2024.

 In nearly all states, the Look-Back Period is 60-months immediately preceding the date of one’s long-term care Medicaid application.
 New York is an exception and currently has no “look back” for Community Medicaid, the program through which long-term home and community based services is available.
-The state, however, will implement a 30-month Look-Back Period no sooner than March 31, 2024.
+The state, however, will implement a 30-month Look-Back Period no sooner than sometime in 2025.

 If a Medicaid applicant has gifted assets or sold them under fair market value during the “look back”, there will be a Penalty Period of Medicaid ineligibility.
 The length of disqualification is determined by the amount of the gift and the average cost of private pay nursing home care in the state in which one lives.